59 – Different Drum

 Different Drum is the home-studio of artist Neil Buddle.
-Specialising in print-making and assemblage, Neil creates vibrant works, exploring the environment, politics, landscape and the human condition.
+Neil creates vibrant works in print-making and assemblage, exploring the environment, politics and landscape.
 The studio offers visitors the opportunity to view and buy artwork and learn about the printing process.
-Works are affordably-priced and multiple copies of most prints are available.
-Different Drum is a proud participant in Whanganui Artists Open Studios for 6 years and looks forward to receiving new and returning visitors in 2019.
+Different Drum is excited to be in a new location and to participate in this special 20th anniversary event.
 Kia ora.

 Tēnā koutou, tēnā koutou, tēnā koutou katoa,